aslushnikov/generate-sourcemap/README.md

 **Notes**:
 - `sourceRoot` is set to localhost; change it to whatever you want.
 - order of input files is crucial.
 If the script fails to match inputs with output, it fails with exception `Exception: Failed to match generated and source files`
-- it is supposed to work in linear time.
+- Algorithm has linear complexity, though the current implementation is not quite fast and produces ~100k of sourcemapping in a second.